xuexiaohua-bio/XHMM_germlineCNV/README.md

 As described in the XHMM manual, "XHMM was explicitly designed to be used with targeted exome sequencing at high coverage (at least 60x - 100x) using Illumina HiSeq (or similar) sequencing of at least ~50 samples."

-Running this pipeline on less than 50 samples can sometimes result in an empty .vcf, so running on ≥50 samples is strongly recommended.
+Running this pipeline on less than 50 samples may result in an empty .vcf, so running on ≥50 samples is strongly recommended.

 ##### The original software manual can be found here:
 https://atgu.mgh.harvard.edu/xhmm/tutorial.shtml